EmrisCam/generator/README.md

 # generator
 generate clean id for PS3 by baned id.
 Not actual.
-Now id generate by new algoritm.
+Now id generate by new algoritm!